-Except for any judge or justice who has previously retired pursuant to the provisions of any state system or the educational retirement system, every judge or justice shall become a member upon appointment or election to that office and shall be subject to the provisions of the Judicial Retirement Act [10-12B-1 to 10-12B-19 NMSA 1978] upon taking office, unless a written application for exemption from membership is filed with the association within ninety days of taking office.
-The application for exemption from membership may be revoked by filing with the association a written application for membership in the form prescribed by the association.
-If exemption from membership is revoked, membership shall commence on the first day of the first pay period following the date the application for membership was received by the association.
+Except for any judge or justice who has previously retired pursuant to the provisions of any state system or the educational retirement system, every judge or justice shall become a member upon appointment or election to that office and shall be subject to the provisions of the Judicial Retirement Act [10-12B-1 to 10-12B-17 NMSA 1978] upon taking office, unless a written application for exemption from membership is filed with the association within ninety days of taking office.
+The application for exemption for membership may be revoked by filing with the association a written application for membership is revoked, membership shall commence on the first day of the first pay period following the date the application for membership was received by the association.